Last month on January 23 StarWars.com revealed the title of the next Star Wars movie to be – The Last Jedi.

 But are Rey and Luke currently the last Jedi or are they to become the last ever Jedi?
 There at least the title leaves us second guessing its meaning.
 And we all know that Jedi can be used as both singular and plural.

-Personally I liked the approach of Kevin J. Anderson’s then rare addition to the Expanded Universe in his Jedi Academy Trilogy.
-Mirroring the events of TFA, Luke establishes his Jedi academy only to be challenged by the dark side, in form of a trapped long dead Sith spirit.
+The approach of Kevin J. Anderson’s then rare addition to the Expanded Universe in his Jedi Academy Trilogy mirrored the events of TFA where Luke establishes a Jedi academy only to be challenged by the dark side, in form of a trapped long dead Sith spirit.
 In the novels, Luke’s trainees managed to overcome their foe by combining their strength and standing as one.

-I wonder where we would now be in the official canon if that approach had been taken by TFA?
+Where we would now be in the official canon now if that approach had been taken by TFA?

 As it stands, rather than the beginning of another era of Jedi managed peace, the Jedi it seems will be fighting for their very existence.

-I’ll leave you with this point, perhaps unnoticed by many in their excitement to discuss the new title and its choice of font colour.
-The strapline to the news story on the StarWars.com news page read, “Announcing the name of the next film in the Skywalker Saga”.
+It was perhaps unnoticed by many in their excitement to discuss the new title and its choice of font colour that the strapline of the news story on the StarWars.com news page read, “Announcing the name of the next film in the Skywalker Saga”.